 The main thing wrong with this hypothesis is simply this: As can easily be seen from a survey of the dying experiences reported earlier, many of the near-death experiences happened before any physiological stress of the required type took place.
 Indeed, in a few cases there was no bodily injury at all during the encounter.
 Yet, every single element which appears in cases of severe injury can also be seen in other instances in which injury was not involved.

-And, on page of his second book entitled Reflections on Life After Life, which is an addendum to Life After Life, Moody declares,
+And, in Reflections on Life After Life, a sequel to Life After Life, Moody declares,

 I personally remain unconvinced that . . . well-known neurological phenomena “explain” near-death experiences.
 Consider the explanation in terms of seizures, for example.
 Such attempted explanations are almost invariably based upon the premise that “cerebral anoxia” (loss of oxygen to the brain) is the specific cause of the seizure discharge.
 However, this neglects the point that all the phenomena alluded to – the noise, the panoramic memory, and the light – have been experienced in the course of near-death encounters in which this cut-off of blood flow to the brain never took place. . . .
 I have dealt with some near-death experiences in which no apparent clinical death took place, and that these contain many of the same features as those in which there was such a “death.”

-Long asserts on page 46 of his book,
+Long asserts on page 46 of his previously mentioned book,

 It is medically inexplicable to have a highly organized and lucid experience while unconscious or clinically dead.